jespernytun/missile-guidance-sim/README.md

 **Controlability** \
 In my coursework, all exercices start by asking us to calculate the controlability and observabiliy matrixes.
 In this project, after having calculated my state space representation, I skipped this part.
 What I didn't realize, even though in hindsight it makes intuetivly sense, is that I have no way of controlling my position directly.
 The error was noticed when I started coding, and the scipy.signal.place_poles function didn't work.
 After a long time debugging I found out I'd calculate my controlabillity matrix, where I realized my error.

-Therefore I had to drop down to a first order system, which made the P(ID) vs LQR comparaison less interesting.
+Therefore I had to drop down to a first order system, which made the P(ID) vs LQR comparison less interesting.
 A later improvement to this project will be to make a full 6 order to make a more interestiing coparaison between the different controllers.
 This will be done in the future when I get a formal introduction to the LQR later in my cousework.

 **Key Takeaway:** Listen to your professor, do the test to see if your system is actually controllable before starting.